Help! My Child’s Pearlie Whites Are Turning Black!

-Yes untreated decayed teeth do affect a person’s overall health.
-As mentioned before, losing teeth early leads to problems such as inability to consume solid foods, which in turn leads to poor nutrition.
+Yes, untreated decayed teeth do affect a person’s overall health.
+As mentioned before, losing teeth early leads to problems such as the inability to consume solid foods, which in turn leads to poor nutrition.
 Untreated tooth decay also causes pain and sensitivity which can affect a person’s emotional state too.

 Q: Should pre-schoolers have their teeth flossed?
 Is it fine to floss after brushing or must flossing come first?

 The molars in a pre-schooler are usually close together and this is a potential food trap, so parents should floss their children’s teeth.
 Some children’s front teeth are also close together, touching each other so those need to be flossed daily as well.
 It is ideal to floss your and your children’s teeth once a day, before brushing.